wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

     <% include partials/nav %>
 ```

-With these changes in place, you application now has a navigation menu at the top that changes based on the login status of the user.
+With these changes in place, your application now has a navigation menu at the top that changes based on the login status of the user.

 {% img blog/node-express-typescript/navigation.jpg alt:"Navigation" width:"800" %}{: .center-image }